Principal Investigators

 William Romine, PhD., Associate Professor, Biological Sciences, Wright State University; internal evaluation, assessment development.
 William Romine is an Associate Professor in Wright State University’s Biological Sciences department, with joint appointments in Teacher Education and Computer Science.
 He directs the Data Science for Education laboratory at Wright State where he and his students focus on educational measurement using tests and surveys, social media, and sensors.
 Dr. Romine and his students use these measures to construct dynamic models for both learning and affective change related to science.

-Graduate Research Assistants
+Graduate Research Assistant

 Faith Shahale

 Faith Shahale is a dedicated first- year master’s in special education – Learning Disabilities student at the University of Missouri- Columbia (MU).
 She brings over a decade of hands-on experience in the field of special needs and education.
-Faith has demonstrated success as a high school learning support teacher and has a wealth of experience working with diverse students in Kenya, ranging from kindergarten to the 12th grade.
+Faith has demonstrated success as a high school learning support teacher and has a wealth of experience working with students in Kenya, ranging from kindergarten to the 12th grade.
 She is committed to advancing knowledge in special education through research and practical application and aims to contribute valuable insights to the academic community.
 Faith’s research interests include curriculum adaptations for inclusive classrooms and access to the general curriculum for learners with disabilities.

 Past Contributors